tiliarou/tinfoil-1/README.md

 #### HTTP
 HTTP requires directory listing / browsing be enabled.

+#### SX USB Mass Storage Device / Hard Drive
+Requires SX OS 2.2.1+.
+Attach the hard drive before you launch Tinfoil.
+Tinfoil will automatically scan the root directory, any subdirectories must be added to locations.conf.
+Does not currently support hot swap.

 #### USB
 Requires a configured `nut` server.
 See [here](https://github.com/blawar/nut/#usb-server-for-dz) for details.